Solarisbank/identhub-ios/README.md

 ## Integration

-You can add the desired IdentHub SDK modules to your project by using CocoaPods or Carthage dependency managers.
+You can add the desired IdentHub SDK modules to your project by using CocoaPods dependency manager.

 ### CocoaPods